Six operations on dg enhancements of derived categories of sheaves: Two operations

-All entries in this sequence are spaces of morphisms in either $[\ul\C(Y_A)]$ or $[\ul\C(X_A)]$ whose target objects are h-injective: this follows from Propositions~\ref{p:pullback-preserves-h-flat}, \ref{p:spalt-5.14-sites-sheafHom} and the fact that $\alpha^!_\mathcal{L}$ preserves h-injectives.
-Therefore, all entries map isomorphically to the corresponding morphism spaces in the derived categories $\D(Y_A)$ and $\D(X_A)$, respectively.
-We can moreover assume that $\bR\sheafHom$ (resp.\ $\otimes^\bL$) is computed naively if its second argument is h-injective (resp.\ if one of its arguments is h-flat), that $\bL \alpha\inv$ is computed naively, that $\alpha^!=\bR \alpha^!_\mathcal{L}$ is computed naively if its argument is h-injective, and that $\bR \alpha_!=\alpha_!^\mathcal{L}$.
+Now assume that $F$ is h-flat and that $J$ is h-injective.
+Then all objects in this sequence are spaces of morphisms in either $[\ul\C(Y_A)]$ or $[\ul\C(X_A)]$ whose target objects are h-injective: this follows from Propositions~\ref{p:pullback-preserves-h-flat}, \ref{p:spalt-5.14-sites-sheafHom} and the fact that $\alpha^!_\mathcal{L}$ preserves h-injectives.
+Therefore, all these morphism spaces map isomorphically to the corresponding morphism spaces in the derived categories $\D(Y_A)$ and $\D(X_A)$, respectively.
+We can moreover assume that $\dR\sheafHom$ (resp.\ $\otimes^\dL$) is computed naively if its second argument is h-injective (resp.\ if one of its arguments is h-flat), that $\dL \alpha\inv$ is computed naively, that $\alpha^!=\dR \alpha^!_\mathcal{L}$ is computed naively if its argument is h-injective, and that $\dR \alpha_!=\alpha_!^\mathcal{L}$.
 Hence we get a sequence of isomorphisms

 which combines with \eqref{eq:derivation-upper-!-sheafHom-[]} to a commutative diagram in the obvious way.
-Moreover, the isomorphisms in \eqref{eq:derivation-upper-!-sheafHom-D} are the isomorphisms obtained from the $\otimes$-$\sheafHom$-adjunction, the adjunction $(\bR\alpha_!, \alpha^!)$, and the derived projection formula \eqref{eq:projection-fml-D}.
+Moreover, the isomorphisms in \eqref{eq:derivation-upper-!-sheafHom-D} are the isomorphisms obtained from the $\otimes$-$\sheafHom$-adjunction, the adjunction $(\dR\alpha_!, \alpha^!)$, and the derived projection formula \eqref{eq:projection-fml-D}.
 Now recall that \eqref{eq:upper-!-sheafHom-D} is by definition the isomorphism giving rise to the composition in \eqref{eq:derivation-upper-!-sheafHom-D}.
 The rest of the proof is left to the reader. \end{proof}